FlowFuse/website/src/blog/2024/01/how-to-deploy-node-red-with-flowfuse-to-balenacloud.md

 3. Next, click the newly revealed button, **Open Editor**, to access the deployed Flow.

 ## Conclusion
-Implementing FlowFuse with balena Cloud significantly enhances your device management and data processing capabilities.
+Implementing FlowFuse with balenaCloud significantly enhances your device management and data processing capabilities.
 This guide provides a foundational approach, but don't hesitate to delve deeper into each step to tailor the setup to your specific needs.